 Nadira is a lace top-down triangular shawl which was designed to be knitted with lace weight yarn, although fingering weight would certainly be appropriate to use as well.
 Nadira is offered as a 20-page charted pattern with large, easy-to-read charts and detailed instructions on how to use them.
 It is a very bohemian design, equally perfect to wear with jeans or dresses, tied around your waist or slung casually around your shoulders.

 A new feature that I’ve added is a “Design Your Own Shawl” section of separate charts that will allow you to knit the various motifs found in the main body of the shawl in whatever order you like in order to customize the design and size of your shawl.
 There is an option to knit the entire body in stockinette as well.
 Also included are detailed blocking instructions.
 (Please print out pages 1-11 to make a shawl the size and design pictured in purple.
-The custom instructions and charts start on page 12 of the entire pattern. )
+The custom instructions and charts start on page 12 and continue to page 20.)

 Blocked Size: Medium Shawl (pictured) 66” x 33”; Small Shawl 56” x 28”; Large Shawl 76” x 38” – all knitted in lace weight yarn at the gauge referenced, but size will vary based on needle size, yarn tension and individual knitting style.